Skill-development curriculum

 Reflect (1 hour)

-The curriculum consists of guided self-assessments, exercises, reflections, case studies and other activities to provide students with practice and guidance to meaningfully improve their skills.
+Each phase includes a set of activities - such as guided self-assessments, exercises, reflections, and case studies - to provide students with guidance to meaningfully improve their skills.
+You may explore each skill module and their respective phases via the links below.

 Potential benefits